More unheard David Bowie rarities to be released for Record Store Day 2020

 Another album of David Bowie rarities is set to see the light of day for this year’s Record Store Day.

-‘I’m Only Dancing (The Soul Tour 74)’ features previously unheard footage of gigs in Detroit and Nashville in 1974.
+‘I’m Only Dancing (The Soul Tour 74)’ features previously unheard recordings of gigs in Detroit and Nashville in 1974.

 The new announcement follows the recent news that ‘ChangesNowBowie’, a nine-track mostly acoustic session which was recorded in 1996 in New York during rehearsals for Bowie’s 50th birthday concert at Madison Square Garden, will also be coming out to mark this year’s Record Store Day.